isomerpages/moe-yiochukangsec/_cca/Physical Sports/Floorball (Boys).md

 }

-/* Apply margin-bottom only when it is the last table-date in the row or contains the last paragraph */ .yck-component .yck-table tbody tr:last-child .yck-td:last-child {
+/* Apply margin-bottom only when it is the last table-date in the row or contains the last paragraph */ .yck-component .yck-table tbody tr:last-child .yck-td:last-child, .yck-component .yck-table tbody tr:last-child .yck-td:last-child p:last-child {
     margin-bottom: var(--yck-spacing-unit);
 }